boostorg/redis/README.md

   the hello command is equal to the expected server role specified in `aedis::endpoint`.
 To skip this check let the role variable empty.

-* Removes reconnect functionanlity from `aedis::connection`.
+* Removes reconnect functionality from `aedis::connection`.
 It is possible in simple reconnection strategies but bloats the class in more complex scenarios, for example, with sentinel, authentication and TLS.
 This is trivial to implement in a separate